smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Audio Streaming/index.md

 !@

 ### Audio Stream Manager
-@![iOS]
-The `SDLAudioStreamManager` will help you to do on-the-fly transcoding and streaming of your files in mp3 or other formats, or prepare raw PCM data to be queued and played.
+The @![iOS]`SDLAudioStreamManager`!@@![android]`AudioStreamManager`!@ will help you to do on-the-fly transcoding and streaming of your files in mp3 or other formats, or prepare raw PCM data to be queued and played.
-!@

 @![android]
+### Starting the Audio Manager
 To stream audio, we call `sdlManager.getAudioStreamManager().start()` which will start the manager.
 When that callback returns successful, you call `sdlManager.getAudioStreamManager().startAudioStream()`.
-When the callback for that is successful, you can push the audio source using `sdlManager.getAudioStreamManager().pushResource()`.
-Below is an example of playing an `mp3` file that we have in our resource directory:
+ONce this callback is successful you can push your audio source to the `AudioStreamManager`.

 ```java
 if (sdlManager.getAudioStreamManager() != null) {